Course Reserve Guidelines

 Pearson Library staff will work with the Campus Bookstore to ensure we have current required course materials in our collection.
 However, to ensure this collection can withstand the test of time and budgets, please consider donating current copies of your course materials to this collection in the form of an updated copy, or additional copies allowing multiple students access to your course materials.

-All current course material donations may be dropped off at the Circulation Desk with ATTN:Evening Circulation Supervisor.
+All current course material donations may be dropped off at the Circulation Desk with ATTN:Course Reserves.
 As a display of our gratitude all faculty donated course materials will receive a book plate with your name.
 Should the item no longer be used in your course, you will be contacted before withdrawal from the collection.

 - INSTRUCTOR COPIES: Donating an instructor copy to course reserves is allowable, and a decision of the faculty member.
 However, instructor copies with disclaimers such as, “This work… is provided solely for the use of instructors”, will not be accepted.

-If you wish to have additional course materials available to students please use our Course Reserve Form.
+If you wish to have additional course materials available to students please follow the steps detailed on our Course Reserves page.
 These materials will be removed from the collection at the end of each semester.

 - Personal items will be barcoded and tagged.
 Every attempt will be made to apply both barcodes and tags in a manner that allows for easy removal by the owner.
 We cannot, however, guarantee that barcodes and tag will be easily or entirely removed